Mika Alas House

-The House of Mihailo Petrović, also known as Mika Alas's House (Кућа Мике Аласа) is a house and a designated historic site in Belgrade, the capital of Serbia.
+The House of Mihailo Petrović, also known as Mika Alas House (Кућа Мике Аласа) is a house and a designated historic site in Belgrade, the capital of Serbia.
 Built in 1910, it is located at 22 Kosančićev Venac Street.
 Mathematician and scientist Mihailo Petrović (1868–1943) lived, worked and died there.
 In the early 1900s there was an expression that "half of the Serbian science lives at 22 Kosančićev Venac."

 Architecture

 It was designed by architect Petar Bajalović, then an assistant professor at the Belgrade University.
 The confluence of the Sava and Danube rivers can be seen from its balcony.

 Petrović, who was a passionate fisherman which earned him a nickname (alas, river fisherman), was personally involved in the decoration of the façade which was mostly influenced by the water world – water lilies, fishes, reeds.
 Wooden double-leaf doors have carvings of the common carps.
 Though the house was declared a cultural monument mainly because of its historical significance, it is a city's rarity in the style of the Vienna Secession and has exquisite style value.